zachmeador/clanker/docs/dev_notes/thoughts.md

     - clanker launch claude/cursor/gemini launches, say, a claude code instance with system context explaining clanker
         - `clanker launch claude need to add an app that tells me if the weather is blahblah` adds request as user request to CC. (i think this is possible)

-## what i DON'T want:

-- clanker apps to have their own
-    - console tui
-    - cli additions to clanker (unnecessary rn, current functionality)
-    - to be designed to be called by humans directly

-the user is free to do whatever but this is not convention.

 # APP INTEGRATION & CONVENTIONS